Nominations

 Please kindly remind your students that if they are nominated under a particular departmental exchange, they must take at least half of their modules from that department.
 Students nominated under a modern language are permitted to choose modules from any of our modern language departments.

-Informatics: Students from École Polytechnique, University of Hong Kong, University of Melbourne, Monash University, National University of Singapore, University of Toronto, University of California, University of North Carolina - Chapel Hill, Universidad Politécnica de Madrid, Université Catholique de Lille will be prioritised for modules within the Informatics department, but will be registered on a maximum of two modules.
-Subject to availability, these students can then request additional modules and modules will also be offered to Computer Science majors only nominated under college-wide agreements.
-For partners who also send fee-paying students: Fee-paying students will not be permitted to register for Informatics modules.
+Informatics: Computer Science majors from École Polytechnique, University of Hong Kong, University of Melbourne, Monash University, National University of Singapore, University of Toronto, University of California, UNC Chapel Hill, Universidad Politécnica de Madrid, Université Catholique de Lille will be prioritised for modules within the Informatics Department but will initially be registered on a maximum of two modules from the Informatics Department.

 Students should be aware of these restrictions when applying to King’s in the first instance, as well as whether or not we actually offer modules in their major to avoid disappointment.
 Students will be advised how and when to apply for modules if they are not in the initial priority groups.